To define an interface for your algorithm, it is essential to understand the structure and key components of the config.yaml

-The config.yaml file defines how the interface interacts with your algorithm.
-At the code level, it’s located at bilayers/src/algorithms/algorithm_name/config.yaml
+The config.yaml file specifies how the interface interacts with the algorithm and is located at: bilayers/src/algorithms/algorithm_name/config.yaml

-.
-The algorithm_name should reflect the task, such as cellpose_inference or cellpose_training, so name it accordingly.
+should accurately represent the task, such as cellpose_inference

 , docker_image